dustdustinthewind/IntralismQoLMod/README.md

 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version.

 ### Can this mod ruin my editor or workshop map files?
 There has been no features added that can drastically alter your files.
-Becareful loading maps with multiple BPMs in the description.
-If you try to open the BPM tool you will hang Intralism.
-If you save you will remove the characters (spaces, commas) between the BPMs.

 ### Isn't this against the terms of service?
 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
 However, I will still host the mod somewhere as long as I'm working on it.